caiocomandulli/lib-bitcache/README.md

   }, "?query=myquery";
   ```

 All responses are persisted in the cache folder.

-Next initialization the file will be already in cache, and when you make a request it will already be ready to use.
+Next initialization the file will be already in cache, and whenever you make a request it will already be ready to use.

 ## Install Library